cds-snc/cppd-medical-report-sails/README.md

   },
 ```

-You can also use route params for edit routes:
+You can also use dynamic route parameters:

 ```js
   'GET /en/conditions/:id/edit': {